Highlands Ranch Marital Property Division Lawyers

 Protecting and Preserving Valuable Assets During Your Divorce

 “Equitable division” of marital property is the law in Colorado.
 Though courts most often view this to mean an equal division, there can be gray areas, as well as arguments as to why an unequal distribution would be fair.
-You need a skilled attorney with experience in marital property division during a divorce to assist you with the intricacies that can arise.
+You need a skilled attorneys with experience in marital property division during a divorce to assist you with the intricacies that can arise.
 Real estate property values in Highlands Ranch are on the rise and the economy has gotten stronger over the last few years.
 This means there is likely more for any family to divide, including real estate, retirement accounts, investment accounts, motor vehicles, and more.

 The Denver family law attorneys at Plog & Stein recognize that different types of assets are treated differently, from both a valuation and a division standpoint.
 Dealing with the disposition of the marital home may be more complex than dividing up a 401K.
 Conversely, the tax and cash flow consequences of dividing up a retirement account will be different from that of the home.
 With any case, our goal is to obtain property division orders mapped up with the law and our clients’ needs.
 As such, we approach each case from an analytical and realistic perspective, which entails providing our clients sound and experienced advice along the way.

 Property division can be a complex endeavor.
 Sometimes there is a business to value.
 In other cases, there may be a need to get not only current but also historical values on a home or pension account.
-It is not uncommon for attorneys to need experts in the field of valuing a specific item of property.
+It is not uncommon for attorney to need experts in the field of valuing a specific item of property.
 Additionally, there are cases in which a forensic accountant may be necessary to trace hidden assets.
 Part of our practice entails working with experts in property valuation whose opinions may be used for settlement or courtroom purposes.
 Not every case comes with significant complexities or a need for experts, and most are fairly straightforward.
 Whatever your needs are, our legal team is ready to meet them and to protect your interests when it comes time to divide the marital estate.

 Other issues tied into the allocation of property in your Highlands Ranch divorce may include dividing marital debt or dealing with premarital agreements, which can affect the authority a court may have to allocate assets at divorce.
 Having a law firm with the experience and skills to deal with the whole spectrum of property division issues can greatly impact your case.